-Identity Designed is, therefore, a must-have for designers and entrepreneurs who seek to improve the quality of their work through understanding the importance of a brand identity design for businesses.
+Identity Designed is, therefore, a must-have for designers and entrepreneurs who seek to improve the quality of their work by understanding the importance of a brand identity design for businesses.

 “Book of Branding” by Radim Malinic is an essential guide for entrepreneurs intending to launch their new products and services for creating brand identity.
 It informs readers about everything they need to know to operate their businesses, from branding strategies to copyright laws for client presentations.

 The informal, jargon-free, and conversational tone helps readers easily understand the critical elements involved in the brand identity process.
 Offering insights, first-hand experience, and tips throughout its contents, Malinic uses real-life case studies to demonstrate how to achieve collaborative work.

 It is worth mentioning that this detailed, informative branding guide is suitable and essential for anyone, be it entrepreneurs, brand creators, designers, or anyone seeking to expand their knowledge regarding designing a company’s identity.
 Malinic’s exclusive creative insights combined with distinctive graphics make this guide a must-have tool in their branding toolkit.

 5. Building a Story Brand: Clarify Your Message So Customers Will Listen– Best for Brand Storytelling